- Introduction

 How long does it take to see results after quitting gluten?

 The timeline for improvement is unique to everyone.
 Some people notice a reduction in bloating and an increase in energy within just a few days.
-For others, particularly those with skin issues or joint pain, it may take 4 to 6 weeks for the systemic inflammation to subside.
-If you have significant gut damage, it can take several months of a supportive, nutrient-dense diet to feel the full benefits of being gluten-free.
+For others, particularly those with skin issues, joint pain, or significant gut damage, it may take 4 to 8 weeks for systemic inflammation to subside and for the gut lining to begin structural repair.

 Are oats safe for people with gluten intolerance?